-Increases in regulatory oversight, challenges to development and labor and fuel costs are just some of the issues facing ports and their communities today.
+Increasing regulatory oversight, increasing challenges to development and increasing labor and fuel costs are just some of the issues facing ports and their communities today.
 These factors have made it necessary to change the traditional way of doing business.
 The port and maritime sector has recognized the need for a "sustainable" course of action that allows for economic benefit without affecting the integrity of the environment and their surrounding communities.
 Ports have integrated practices into their operations that reduce both costs and negative impacts to the environment and improve surrounding communities, while strengthening their economic position.